 Lake Fishing Tips, Tricks and Techniques

-- Inlets and Outlets are your Friend – Like humans, fish like specific temperatures and will generally hang around areas of a lake that they find comfortable.
-Places where water enters or drains from a lake will generally be much cooler and favorable to fish.
+- Inlets and Outlets Are Your Friends – Like humans, fish like specific temperatures and will generally hang around areas of a lake that they find comfortable.
+Places where water enters or drains from a lake will generally be much cooler and more favorable to fish.
 Bait fish like to hang around these areas, along with the big monster fish that eat them.

 - Find Sunken Structures – Fish like to hang around structures that make them feel safe and that provide the opportunity to ambush other fish.
 Structures such as downed trees, branches and even man-made fish habitats are a great place to fish.
-You can easily build your own structure if you buy a kit such as the Cedars Porcupine Fish Attractor.
+You can easily build your own structure if you buy a kit such as the MossBack Fish Habitat.

-- Look for Weeds – A lot of big fish, like largemouth bass and northern pike, like to ambush their prey from a nice comfy weed bed.
+- Look for Weeds – A lot of big fish, such as largemouth bass and northern pike, like to ambush their prey from a nice comfy weed bed.
 Locate some weed beds in the lake your fishing in and try getting your bait and/or lure in that area to see if you can coax a fish to bite.
-The weed beds that lead to deeper water and create a break line are the best honey pots.
+The weed beds that lead to deeper water and create a break line are typically the best.